Bmeaz/cs430-group_0/projects/project_5-Ray_Tracing/README.md

      Steve Sprouls  : sms986@nau.edu

  ## Usage
-     Program that is part 1 of 3 in creating a raycaster
+     Final version of our raycaster

      To use program. compile by running 'make' in the command line: